padajar/padajar.github.io/_posts/2026-06-24-three-weeks-three-months.md

 [^1]: of course, your jmp isn’t just for applying to academic jobs — non-academic jobs also want to see it
 [^2]: at the end of the day, this ends up being 1 of the 3 chapters of your dissertation[^3]
-[^3]: also, in what i think is a very interesting move, mit econ doesn’t actually have any form of thesis defense — you submit these three chapters, some professors read over it and give comments, and then you kinda just . graduate? feels weird to graduate without something along those lines. [so…](https://bsky.app/profile/padajar.bsky.social/post/3mmci2p4kxc23)
+[^3]: also, in what i think is a very interesting move, mit econ doesn’t actually have any form of thesis defense — you submit these three chapters, some professors read over them and give comments, and then you kinda just… graduate? feels weird to graduate without something along those lines. [so…](https://bsky.app/profile/padajar.bsky.social/post/3mmci2p4kxc23)
-[^4]: good things come in threes, of course. i have only just remembered the fact that the first two posts also both revolve around this structure of three. and also the title of this post. how apt, as three is the highest number i can count
+[^4]: good things come in threes, of course. i have only just remembered the fact that the first two posts also both revolve around this structure of three. and also the title of this post. how apt, as three is the highest number i can count to.
 [^5]: i’ve been on a taskmaster binge again, and mostly i am thinking about jason mantzoukas’ one-liner in the middle of [this](https://youtube.com/shorts/YEl7WtcQoZ8?si=F0GS-HrkCSOAa6aY)
 [^6]: see, eg, the fact that my last two blogs were written a week apart
 [^7]: of course, this also applies beyond boston, too. the status of lgbtq+ individuals in many states means that i have broader preferences over what states and communities i live in. and i need to figure out the answer to these questions for those places, too.